ItsBranK/BakkesModInjectorCs/README.md

 Some of the new features in this edition are

-- A new redesigned user friendly interface
+- A redesigned user friendly interface
 - Detailed process and injection status events in the Home tab
 - Collapsable changelog box with the latest BakkesMod news
 - View your installed plugins and have the option to uninstall them